onzag/itemize/docs/tutorials/airbnb/02-adding.md

 }
 ```

-And of course add it in the router
+And of course add it in the router, in our same file.

 ```tsx
 <Route